Adams-taiwo/nuesa-pollmate/docs/epics/epic-5-data-management.md

 ### **9. Notes / Discussion / **

 ### Notes:
-* Use a consistent component library/ fraework
+* Use a consistent component library/ framework
 * All actions should trigger immediate visual response (confirmation, error, loading).
 * UI audit to be run using accessibility testing tools (e.g., Lighthouse, Axe).